Which place is cheaper, Houston or Asheville?

 People visit Houston because there is so much to do.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Asheville is a great place to explore.
 Hikers are also drawn to this area.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.

 It's hard to know how much time to spend in Asheville.
+Many people enjoy the shopping and nightlife when visiting Asheville.
 Many visitors also spend a good bit of time hiking.
-One week may feel like too much time here unless you plan to do a lot of relaxing.
+One week may feel like too much time unless you plan to do a lot of relaxing.

 Houston is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.